giraud/reasonml-idea-plugin/README.md

 - Why don't you consider using Language Server Protocol ?

-Mainly because I want a strong integration in the IDE and I need first class support of windows OS.
+  Mainly because I want a strong integration in the IDE and I need a first class support of Windows.

 - What versions does the plugin support at the moment?

-It should be work with idea 15
+  It should work with idea 15

 - How is it different than [ocaml language plugin](https://github.com/sidharthkuruvila/ocaml-ide)?

   I wanted to have a plugin dedicated to reason and that's why I created one called reasonml, not ocaml.
   Then I realised that I still need ocaml support and that people are asking for it.

   I started this plugin by studying and copying parts of the ocaml plugin, but now the 2 projects are taking different orientations, technically.

   I am moving away from merlin and trying to use the most of Intellij structures.

   Now, they have incompatible implementations, and different goals.

 ## How to help

+- Be patient
 - Give this project some love, star it or star the plugin page in [intellij repository](https://plugins.jetbrains.com/plugin/9440-reasonml-language-plugin)
 - Fill the github repo with specific issues
 - <a href="https://liberapay.com/hgiraud/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a> Support my work
-- Be patient

 ## Development